How-To Guide: Prevent an Elasticsearch Server Breach

 4. Add Elastic as a Resource.
 The next step is to add a Resource that represents the Elastic server (or servers).
 You can identify servers by individual IP addresses, a locally resolvable domain name, with CIDR notation or by using wildcards.

 5. Create an Identity Provider MFA Access Policy.
 Now that we have our Elastic server added to Twingate, we now need to define who has access to that server and under what authentication conditions (e.g. forcing MFA checks for every access, or only once per week).
 These conditions are referred to as Access Policies.
 Access Policies are first set up in your identity provider and then tied back to Twingate.
-For example, see here for instructions on how to create Access Policies in Okta.
+See our instructions on how to configure Okta.

 6. Add that Access Policy into Twingate.
 Once you have set up an appropriate Access Policy in your identity provider, you can add an Access Policy into Twingate in the Settings → Identity Provider → Access Policies section.